eewpw/eewpw/README.md

    > **You must decide your Redis mode while editing `.env`:** ([more on `.env` in Appendix](#redis-configuration-notes))

    * If you already have Redis: Make sure `REDIS_URL=redis://host.docker.internal:6379/0.` is in the `.env` and uncommented.
-   * You are sure you have not installed the Redis before: Comment out the `REDIS_URL` line.
+   * You have not manually installed the Redis container `eewpw-redis`: Comment out the `REDIS_URL` line.

 3. To start the container stack, we recommend to use the ([see Appendix → make](#the-make-tool)):